-Instruction 3 L Hours per Week
+Instruction

-Duration of SEE 3 Hours
+Duration of SEE

-SEE 60 Marks
+SEE

-CIE 40 Marks
+CIE

-Credits 3
+Credits

 Prerequisite: A course on digital communications is required.

 - 1. Understand the general over view of the concepts and fundamentals of computer networks. - 2.
 Familiarize the students with the standard models for the layered approach to communication between machines in a network and the protocols of the various layers. - 3.
 Learn the Routing, congestion control algorithms and application layer protocols.